ComputerScienceHouse/letmein2/README.md

 A topic for notifying all **Clients** that a **Knock** is being cancelled.
 The payload should be a location from the above `location_map`.

 If you publish on topic `letmein2/nvm` with payload `s_stairs`, that indicates that any pending **Knock** originating from the South Side Stairwell should be ignored (and that **Clients** should turn their lights/sound off!)

+## SLACK CLIENT
+Upon receiving any of these requests, the server will also send a **Slack** message to a predefined channel in a Slack workspace.
+You need to define a Request URL within your Slack bot's settings (`your_server_url/actions` && Your server needs to have HTTPS url).

+The message it sends will also have a **Rescue** button, which will allow you to send a `letmein/ack` back, completing the request.
+Basically an acknowledge button but for lazy people who don't want to go to the button itself.
+The message will also self-update when a) the knock is acknowledged, b) the knock is timed out, or c) the knock is cancelled.